 This Leek-based operation appeared as a surprise to me when they took over the bus route between Macclesfield, Leek and Ashbourne from Clowes Coaches of Longnor.
 They operate a school service around Leek as well evening, Sunday and bank holiday services from there to Hanley in Stoke-on-Trent.
 Private hire services are on offer and timetable information for any scheduled services that they run is there on show too.

 It came as a surprise to me to see this Sunderland-headquartered multi-national transport conglomerate being bought out by Germany’s Deutsche Bahn a few years ago.
 Its bus operations feature much of the old Crosville network and that makes it a pervasive operator in Cheshire though its presence has declined a lot since 2000.
 Before the Great Recession, it was losing out to local independent operators and these are holding their own to a point when it comes to tackling previously subsidised services on a commercial basis too.
 However, Cheshire is not alone in this regard since it has deserted the old Crosville strongholds of Aberystwyth and Dolgellau in mid-Wales.
-All is not bleak though since investment in new buses continues and government funding saw the Macclesfield allocation getting a major influx of Optare Solos in 2012 and a number of new Wright Gemini double deckers appeared before them to ensure that we have a fresher set of buses in the town than is the case elsewhere.
+All is not bleak though since investment in new buses continues and government funding saw the Macclesfield allocation getting a major influx of Optare Solos in 2012 and several new Wright Gemini double deckers appeared before them to ensure that we have a fresher set of buses in the town than is the case elsewhere.
 It certainly puts right how things were when we had hand-me-downs from elsewhere that created a very poor impression.
+Cardiff Bus

-Council-owned bus companies are becoming ever rarer but Wales’ capital city sports one as its predominant operator.
+Council-owned bus companies are becoming ever rarer but Wales' capital city sports one as its predominant operator.
 After years with ever ageing Volvo Ailsas, the fleet was completely modernised in recent years with Scania single and double deckers now dominating it.
-Recent rote realignments to take account of the changes in the city have attracted some criticism with regard to the reduction of service at Cardiff Central station.
+Recent rote realignments to take account of the changes in the city have attracted some criticism concerning the reduction of service at Cardiff Central station.

 Though private coach hire may be their mainstay, this operation also provides bus services linking such places as Shrewsbury, Welshpool, Newtown, Aberystwyth, Llanidloes and Llandrindod.
 In so doing, they traverse a part of Wales that might not be so easily accessible.
 What caused me to learn about these was an as yet unrealised interest in walking around Pumlumon, where both the River Severn and the (Welsh) River Wye rise.
 There should have been a National Park centred hereabouts but that has not come to pass but it may not stop my paying a visit to an otherwise overlooked area of hill country.

-Centrebus is a privately-owned operator that seems to have crept upon a lot of us as they have spread out from their base in Leicester.
+Centrebus is a privately-owned operator that seems to have crept up on a lot of us as they have spread out from their base in Leicester.
 They also own Bowers who are listed earlier and jointly operate the Huddersfield Bus company with Arriva.
 It’s not a bad pattern for a business started by former Arriva employees.

 It is a set of local bus services around Whitby that drew my attention to this operator and they do private hire too.
 As if that were not enough, they also offer a summer season open-top bus tour around their home town and vintage bus hire is yet another thing that they do.